jpype-project/jpype/doc/userguide.rst

 .. _JInt:
 .. _JLong:

-JByte, JShort, JInt, JLong
+JByte, Short, Int, Long
-  These types repreent fixed point quantities with ranges of 8, 16, 32, and 64 bits.
+  These types represent fixed point quantities with ranges of 8, 16, 32, and 64 bits.
 Each of these type inherit from a Python ``int`` type.
 A method or field returning an integer primitive will return a type derived from ``int``.
 Methods accepting an integer primitive will take either an